LeoLeBihanAtos/myRegisterApp/README.md

 This project provides a simple and efficient way to manage user information with a Spring Boot backend and an integrated Swagger UI.
 The API can be easily run using Docker Compose or Maven, and the Swagger UI provides an intuitive interface for testing the endpoints.

-For more information or to contribute to the project, feel free to check the repository or contact the maintainers.
+For more information, feel free to check the repository or contact the maintainers.